 - Learn when your policy takes effect and how long your coverage lasts.

 Insurance is complex, so always talk with an experienced adviser if you have questions.
-Invest this time before your business faces a catastrophic event.
+Invest this time before your business faces a catastrophic weather event.